insertish/bluej-bug-demo/README.md

 ## Observations

+**Note**: the following was tested on and does not occur on Linux.

 Unicode emoji appearing garbled in BlueJ.
-(4 )
+(4 hex digits when looking at hex dump)

 ![image](https://user-images.githubusercontent.com/38285861/143617804-29a4e8b0-92b1-4f20-97a4-371ce007cdd2.png)
 ![image](https://user-images.githubusercontent.com/38285861/143617843-4a9aa7bd-6d35-4438-be10-2c3bca406b59.png)

 Observed after pasting 😳 through emoji picker.
+(1 hex digit when looking at hex dump)

 ![image](https://user-images.githubusercontent.com/38285861/143617871-9a43b4ce-1cff-4308-9e2a-71a618e7c910.png)
 ![image](https://user-images.githubusercontent.com/38285861/143617864-748c0bc4-8eec-4a34-a99f-8522a3be1e0a.png)

+Clearly, on Windows specifically, BlueJ appears to be using the wrong encoding.

 ## Tests

+This series of tests did the following steps:
+1. Export a new jar for BlueJ, with the original encoding and source.
+2. Export a jar from BlueJ after importing (1.) and then immediately re-exporting it.

+   This is just a sanity check to ensure that it is a valid BlueJ jar.
+3. Edit `App.java` and replace the garbled emoji by pasting `😳` then export the jar.

 Linux .jar export comparisons